 Looking for a quick-low calorie spicy tomato soup?
-Then you NEED to try tamatar shorba.
+Then you NEED to try tamatar ka shorba.
 A tasty spiced vegan tomato broth that comes together in just fifteen minutes!
-It’s also vegan and vegetarian whole 30 compliant if you skip the small amount of sugar added.
+This Indian tomato soup is also vegan and vegetarian whole 30 compliant if you skip the small amount of sugar added.

 When I arrived in India, I was eight months pregnant and suffering badly from a pregnancy-related aversion to garlic and onions.
 This soup was an absolute life-saver, although now that my oven is bun-free, I add onion for an extra flavour boost.

 Back living in Spain, this is by far our cheapest and quickest dinner of the week and a firm family favourite suitable for winter or summer.
-It’s a heavily spice-dependent recipe that you don’t need expensive high-quality tomatoes for, although I do recommend making sure that the tomatoes you use are as ripe as possible.
+This tomato soup is a spice-dependent recipe that you don’t need expensive high-quality tomatoes for, although I do recommend making sure that the tomatoes you use are as ripe as possible.

 This tasty spicy tomato soup is also enjoyed as a starter, but I enjoy it as the main course with some fresh garlic naan bread to dip in it, or some warm soda bread slathered with a buttery spread (completely non-traditional, I know)!